Written by

 So like...do you work on houses and stuff?

 Mostly new commercial construction.
 Power outlets, lighting.
 Working on a strip mall right now.
 Lots of outlets.
-Lights of lighting.
+Lots of lighting.

 (nodding)